 I have spent many a night cooking Chinese food and so many times I wondered “how in the world does the Chinese restaurants get their chicken so tender?”.
 Well, come to find out, they use this process called “Velveting” to process the meat so that it comes out consistent and perfect ever time.

 There are several ways to velvet chicken.
-The most popular is listed below.
 The other way is to do something similar, but instead of boiling water, you cook the chicken in oil.
 Another way uses baking soda and is a quicker marinade.

 ** Update 1/3/2015: I tried the baking soda method tonight and it was so easy and simple.
 I added about 1/4 cup of baking soda with 3/4 cup of water and added the sliced chicken.
 Then I let it sit while I prepared the vegetables/etc. It sat for no more than 20 minutes.
 Then I rinsed it and added the wine/vinegar/sugar/salt marinade with cornstarch and stir fried it.
 Wow!
 Super soft and delicious.
 I’ll create a separate post later for this method, but I suggest you try it.